HowToSD/cremage/readme.md

 ## Updates
+June 27, 2024: Experimental face colorize feature has been added.
+This feature is still work in progress and requires some post editing after using the feature.
+Checkout the [documentation for fixing a face](docs/users_guide/ug_fixing_face.md "Fixing a face") for more information.

 June 26, 2024: Experimental face unblur feature has been added.
 This feature is still work in progress and requires some post editing after using the feature.
 Checkout the [documentation for fixing a face](docs/users_guide/ug_fixing_face.md "Fixing a face") for more information.

 June 11, 2024: Video generation using Stable Video Diffusion (SVD) 1.1 is now supported.
 For more information, check out [Creating a video using SVD](docs/users_guide/ug_video.md "Video").